 Temperature Inversion

 A meteorological phenomenon that contributes to the formation of fog, haze and smog is temperature inversion in the lower atmospheric layer, called the troposphere.
 Typically, the air temperature in the troposphere decreases as the altitude increases.
 However, sometimes the opposite occurs: when the lowest air layer that is in contact with the surface is colder than the layer above it.
 Since colder air is denser than warm air, it does not tend to rise.
-This bottom air layer stays in place, allowing particles and gasses to accumulate in high concentrations, without dispersing due to vertical air flow.
+This bottom air layer stays in place, allowing particles and gases to accumulate in high concentrations, without dispersing due to vertical air flow.

 This is also why power plants that burn fossil fuels release smoke through very tall chimneys.
 Their role is to route particles above the inversion layer, so they do not accumulate near the ground and cause health hazards.